How to Create a Homework StationAugust 23, 2016 | FILED UNDER: Storage Solutions, Back to School, Kids

 4. Labels make everything better!

 I love labels because they give the illusion of being organized, whether you actually are or not!
-I'm hoping these chalkboard labels will help Stella and Hazel to put their supplies back where they belong, and I can always change them up as needed.
+I’m hoping these chalkboard labels will help my daughters put their supplies back where they belong, and I can always change them up as needed.

 5. Have ample workspace